 This page has been translated by machine translation.
 View original

 This is Ishikawa from the Cloud Business Division.
-I tried hosting the aws-dataprocessing-mcp-server published by AWS Labs on Amazon Bedrock AgentCore Runtime, enabling natural language operations on data lakes and lakehouses from Amazon Quick.
+I tried hosting the aws-dataprocessing-mcp-server published by AWS Labs on Amazon Bedrock AgentCore Runtime, and enabling natural language operations on data lakes and lakehouses from Amazon Quick.

 https://aws.amazon.com/jp/blogs/machine-learning/integrating-aws-api-mcp-server-with-amazon-quick-suite-using-amazon-bedrock-agentcore-runtime/